-As one gets older, the desire to be out partying and meeting people so regularly might wane, causing the ESTP to pull back on all the socializing and out of the home activities.
+As one ages, the desire to be partying and meeting people so regularly might wane, causing the ESTP to pull back on all the socializing and out-of-the-home activities.

 Having a family to provide for and manage might help put the brakes on the highly extroverted mannerisms of the ESTP.